mparno/fenics-web/source/demos/pde/navier-stokes/cpp/documentation.rst

 The Incompressible Navier-Stokes Equations
 ==========================================

-This demo is implemented the C++ source file :download:`main.py`.
+This demo is implemented the C++ source file :download:`main.cpp`.
 In addition, this program requires the following header files that define the variational forms used in the program:
 :download:`TentativeVelocity.h`, :download:`VelocityUpdate.h`, and
 :download:`PressureUpdate.h`.
 These files can be generated (using FFC) from the following UFL form files: :download:`TentativeVelocity.ufl`, :download:`VelocityUpdate.ufl`, and :download:`PressureUpdate.ufl`.

+.. include:: ../common.txt

 Implementation
 --------------